Resources

 When is the cheapest time to visit Italy?

 The shoulder season or off-season can be the best time to visit Italy for the budget-conscious traveller.
-Shoulder season months include April, May, the first few weeks of June, September, and October, while off-season months include November and February.
+Shoulder season months include mid-March to April and October, while off-season months include November and February.
 You may be able to get good deals on hotels and flights.
 There are also fewer tourists going around, so you can explore Italy on your own terms.

 When is the most expensive time to visit Italy?

-The Italian summer, which coincides with school holidays and sunny weather, is the most expensive time to visit Italy.
+The Italian summer, which begins in May, covers June and July, excludes August, and finishes around the end of September, is the most expensive time to visit Italy.
 While the Italians are moving towards beaches and mountains to catch up on some rest and relaxation, tourists are taking over the important attractions and major cities.
 The time around Carnevale, Christmas, and Easter can also be expensive.
 So keep these stretches in mind and book everything ahead of time (anywhere between 3 and 6 months in advance).

 When is the best time to visit Italy for a honeymoon?